 What must be included in the invitation letter from the inviting company?

-The invitation must be drawn up on the official form of the organization (if any) and signed by an authorized person and include:
+The invitation must be drawn up on the official form of the organization (if any), be signed by an authorized person, and must include:

-- Name of the organization and identification code;
+- Name & identification code of the organization;

 - The position of the authorized person;